Elkyw/Fuwa/README.md

 - ### 🎃 TBH there are many reasons to have FUWA

-  - I know many of you are fustrated about your boss berating you infront of everyone just for no valid reason so you also wanna berate him but how you can ? worry not on Fuwa you can share your opinion without any fear of censorship and persicution . without even reveal your true identity thank to the psudo-name generating algorithm .
+  - I know many of you are fustrated about your boss berating you infront of everyone just for no valid reason so you also wanna berate him but how you can ? worry not on Fuwa you can share your opinion without any fear of censorship and persicution . without even revealing your true identity thank to the psudo-name generating algorithm .
     - Allow you to share your ideas to limited amount of ppl .
     - modern ui helps you to connect your Friends seemlessly.
     - let your have an unfiltered talk.